 Figure 1 – Multiple identification schemes

-7 Identification scheme for multimedia information access triggered by tag-based identification
+7 Identification scheme for multimedia information access triggered by tag-based identification – h642 identification scheme

-7.1 Structure
+7.1 Structure of h642 identification scheme

-An identifier of the identifier scheme defined in this Recommendation consists of the fields: HLC, TLC and Class, followed by some of the elements (SC, and SLOC) as shown in Figure 2.
+An identification scheme defined in this Recommendation is called h642 identification scheme.
+An h642 identification scheme consists of the fields: First Level Code (1LC), Second Level Code (2LC) and Class, followed by some of the elements (Third Level Code (3LC) and Fourth Level Code (4LC)) as shown in Figure 2.